ddeutils/ddeutil-workflow/README.md

 ```

 > [!NOTE]
-> If this package already deploy, it able to use multiprocess;
+> If this package already deploy, it is able to use multiprocess;
 > `uvicorn ddeutil.workflow.api:app --host 127.0.0.1 --port 80 --workers 4`

 ### Docker Container